sysco-middleware/sysco-middleware.github.io/_posts/2019-04-07-How-To-Document-Business-Requirements.md

 In this article, we will focus on high-level requirements (business requirements).
 Let us now give a short comparison between business requirements and functional requirements (low-level requirements).
 We can say that:

-1. Business requirements (high-level) - usually respond to the question “What is required?”
+1. Business requirements (high-level) - which are described in the BRD usually respond to the question “What is required?”
 They deal mainly with the business and quality goals and expectations from the stakeholders and represent the support for functional requirements.

 2. Functional requirements (low-level) need to respond the question “How exactly the requirement implementation must be done?”
 They outline technical perspective of the business requirements describing the systems and functionalities to be developed or changed and need to correspond the expectancy described in the BRD.
-They are stated either in a stand-alone document called Functional Requirement Document (FRD) or can be embedded into the BRD as a separate section or an addendum.
+They are stated either in a stand-alone document called Functional Requirements Document (FRD) or can be embedded into the BRD as a separate section or an addendum.

 Requirements may begin at a high-level and become more low-level when more information is known.
 BRD is usually created by  Business Analyst but can also be created by Project Manager.